JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 maxchars

-## TextEntry - Derives from Panel
+## TextEntry
-A panel you can type text in
+A panel you can type text in.
+Derives from Panel.
 Parameter | Info
 --------- | ----
 font | What font to use